SujalAhrodia/Algorithms_DS/README.md

 ## Day 16
 >1.
 Given a non-empty string check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.
 You may assume the given string consists of lowercase English letters only and its length will not exceed 10000.
+>2.
+Implement strStr().
+Return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.
+For the purpose of this problem, we will return 0 when needle is an empty string.
+This is consistent to C's strstr() and Java's indexOf().